-Pour the entire gallon of milk into the cold Instant Pot Pressure Cooker Cooking Pot and Lock on the Lid.
-I like to close the steam vent.
-The Yogurt Function is not under pressure, so the lid can be removed at any time.
+Pour the milk into the cold Instant Pot Pressure Cooker Cooking Pot.
+Cover it with either a Glass Lid or your Regular Instant Pot Lid, Valve closed.
+The Yogurt Function is not under pressure; the lid can be removed at any time.

 Press the Yogurt button on your Instant Pot Pressure Cooker and then the “Adjust” button until the display says “boil.”

 By the way, you are all invited to join my Instant Pot and Pressure Cooking Facebook Group!

 Whisking the milk during the boil cycle will help the milk come up to temperature quicker.
 Just remove the lid and give the milk a Whisk.
 I can usually hit 180 degrees on the first try, with a full gallon of milk!

 When the boiling cycle is done, a beep will sound and the Instant Pot Pressure Cooker display screen will say “Yogt.”

 I’ve been seeing more and more that people are ending up with thin Yogurt and I have figured out the problem(s)!

 There will be hot spots, so stir the milk first and then use your Digital Thermometer to check the temperature of the milk.
 If you are below 180 degrees, either do another boil cycle or hit Sauté, adjust to low and Whisk continuously, until the Digital Thermometer reads at least 180 degrees; it’s important.
 (I like to get to 182-185 degrees.)